StefanoOrl/learning-git/README.md

 # learning-git
-This repo is for a leearning purpose: how to use git.
+This repo is for a learning purpose: how to use git.